chumphonSSJ/django-cockpit/README.md

-# Welcome Jammie to Team
+# Today is Lucky Day
 # Cockpit is Project about KPI Report 2020
 ## Python Django 3.0
 bootstrap4==0.1.0